oskstr/katacoda-scenarios/lambda-authorizer-with-serverless/step1.md

 `npm install aws-lambda`{{execute}}

 We are going to install the following developer dependencies:
-- `typescript` - To compile our typescript code
+- `typescript` - Compile our typescript code
 - `serverless` - Deploy using serverless framework
 - `serverless-plugin-typescript` - Automatic typescript compilation for serverless
 - `serverless-offline` - Test code against emulated AWS Lambda and API Gateway